 Fara Williams is the lead ambassador of The Street Football Association.
 The England and Arsenal Ladies star experienced homelessness herself early in her professional career.
-As the most capped player in the history of English football, Fara is an inspiration to our players.
-She not only provides the perfect example of how high they can aim but also contributes to coaching and mentoring players at events like the Homeless World Cup.
+As the most capped player in the history of English football, Fara is an inspiration to Street Football Team England's players.
+She not only provides the perfect example of how high they can aim but also contributes to coaching and mentoring at events like the Homeless World Cup.

 Symon is Managing Director of the CEO and Board Services practice in the London office of Russell Reynolds Associates.
 Symon advises global corporations on Board recruitment, CEO succession planning, senior executive search and leadership evaluation.

 Alan Wardle is Director of Public Affairs at ABTA and former Head of Policy and Public Affairs at the NSPCC, heading their campaigning and influencing work with key external audiences.
 His background is in government affairs, heading up that function at the Local Government Association and before that at Stonewall.

 Graham is a business speaker, passionate social entrepreneur and the original 'productivity ninja'.
 Graham's work has taken him from running kids' projects in inner city Birmingham, to setting up HIV/AIDS education projects in rural Uganda, and advising the UK government on youth engagement.